terryluongo/compressiondotzip/final_report.md

 1. What can we learn about information extracted from a digital image and

-2. How can we use the information we extract from an image to ___ apply some transformation to that same image?
+2. How can we use the information we extract from an image to dynamically apply some transformation to that same image?

 #### Understanding JPEG Through the Lens of Data